-Cookies like these bring a bit of everyday happiness to any moment — with afternoon tea, a quick snack, or a simple treat to share.
+Cookies like these bring a quiet bit of everyday happiness to any moment — with afternoon tea, a quick snack, or a simple treat to share.
 Sablés Nantais are just that kind of cookie: easy to make, easy to store, and beautifully balanced in flavor.
 I’ll share a few tips too, so you can bake this classic French cookie right at home.

 Once you master sablé dough, you’ll love trying other recipes like: Diamond Sablé Cookies, Jam-Filled Sablé Cookies, or a French Blueberry Tart (which uses a classic sablé crust).